Easy Vegan Veggie Sushi

 • Extras- You will need a glass of water or a damp cloth for slicing.

 My sister, the recipe creator, uses a rice steamer to cook her sushi rice, and she suggests using short or medium-grain rice.
 The ratio for 8 sushi rolls is 2.5 cups uncooked rice to 2.25 cups water.
-Below are the cooking methods using a rice steamer, Instant Pot, and stovetop.
+Below are the different cooking methods.

 • Rice steamer method- Place water and rice in the rice steamer and press the ‘Cook’ button or the applicable button for your model.